newjersey/innovation.nj.gov/content/_playbooks/developing-creative-concepts.md

 ---
-title: 04 Developing Your Creative Concept(s)
+title: Developing Your Creative Concept(s)
-order: 4
 ---

 Objectives and strategies are brought to life with messaging and imagery.